JAMBO-NETWORK/Open-Grants-Program/applications/Jambo-Network.md

 content producers jointly do evil, so advertising content needs to be reviewed and approved by the entire network.
 When the review is completed, the ad hosting engine starts tasks in parallel:

--Extract features of advertising content and generate MetaData; -The advertisement content is divided into pieces, and each piece is encrypted, anda hash index and merkle root are generated;
+- Extract features of advertising content and generate MetaData;
+- The advertisement content is divided into pieces, and each piece is encrypted, anda hash index and merkle root are generated;

--Advertiser’s delivery plan, metadata and content hash index to generate advertising smart contract;
+- Advertiser’s delivery plan, metadata and content hash index to generate advertising smart contract;

 When the task is completed, the advertising hosting will include the advertising smart contract in the newly added block, and at the same time broadcast the new delivery plan to the entire network in the form of news.
 The oracle receives the message, pulls the smart contract from the chain and indexes it.

-**Digital advertising media broadcast advertising** When the advertising audience touches the advertising digital media, the digital media collects user information through edge computing, creates a unique digital identity for each user, and sends the user's digital identity to the advertising matching engine.
+Digital advertising media broadcast advertising When the advertising audience touches the advertising digital media, the digital media collects user information through edge computing, creates a unique digital identity for each user, and sends the user's digital identity to the advertising matching engine.
 The advertisement matching engine sends the media attributes and the user's digital identity to the oracles participating in the advertising ecology, and waits for the oracles to return the recommended advertising content.

 Inside the oracle:

--Query user logs based on the user's digital identity
+- Query user logs based on the user's digital identity

--Load the smart contract according to the index
+- Load the smart contract according to the index

--Analyze user logs and extract user characteristics
+- Analyze user logs and extract user characteristics

--Match user characteristics, filter contracts, estimate -click-through rate -Calculate the ranking of advertisements according to the -bidding price in the contract
+- Match user characteristics, filter contracts, estimate -click-through rate -Calculate the ranking of advertisements according to the -bidding price in the contract

--Return recommended ad content
+- Return recommended ad content

  After receiving the advertising content returned by different oracle machines, thematching engine selects the content recommended by the oracle machine with better effect and reputation based on internal algorithms and probability weighting, and returns the final advertising content hash value to the digital media.
 The digital media obtains the hash value of the advertisement content, and requests the secret key and streaming media content from the advertisement hosting engine, decrypts the returned secret key in the( trust zone) within the system and generates the decryption key for the streaming media content, anduses the The secret key decrypts each piece of streaming media content and plays the advertising content to the advertising audience.